isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3005.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+XERO CLOUD ACCOUNTING SOFTWARE - Ultimate Package

 ### Support Level
-Up to  for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT SOLUTION for non-SMEs

 ### Things to Note
-N.A.
+Accounting Management and Sales Management System (Part 3)

 ### Contact Information
+7925

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.